Differences Between Listings Marked “Contingent” vs. “Pending”

 When a property listing is marked contingent, it indicates that the seller has accepted an offer that includes one or several contingencies.
 Essentially, this means that the parties are ready to go through with the sale, assuming that the contingencies are worked out beforehand.
 Once the original contingencies are settled to the satisfaction of both parties, the listing will become pending.
 The buyer and seller will then wait for the closing.
 While some listings that are pending sale will still accept backup offers, it’s generally unlikely for pending deals to fall through.
 That’s not to say they don’t- it does happen, but it’s not likely.

 Understanding what type of contingency is on a property is vital as it can help determine how likely a real estate deal is to reach the closing table.
 Once an agreement is accepted, both the buyer and seller have contractual commitments to abide by.
 However, typically only the buyer may back out of the deal at this point.
 The seller cannot accept another offer.
 However, the seller may still receive back up offers just in case the deal falls through.

-House examination contingency: If the house inspection comes back with several problems such as roof problems, pipes concerns, structural issues, electrical deficiencies, and other significant issues, the buyer can ask for a contingency clause until those concerns are repaired.
-They can also ask for that the price is decreased.
-If the issues are not fixed, or the price is not lowered, the buyer will have the option to walk away from the transaction altogether.
+An inspection contingency protects a buyer in the event that the home inspection comes back with several problems, such as roof problems, pipes concerns, structural issues, electrical deficiencies, and other significant issues.
+The buyer can ask the seller to repair the problems or can also ask that the price is decreased.
+If the issues are not fixed or the price is not lowered, the buyer will have the option to walk away from the transaction altogether.